Chethann-Raj/Deploying-applications-in-a-Secure-VPC-Production-Environment/README.md

-# VPC-in-Production-Environment
+# Deploying applications in a secure VPC production environment

 This project focuses on implementing a highly resilient and secure infrastructure on AWS using a Virtual Private Cloud (VPC) with servers deployed in private subnets.
 The key features include:

-•	_High Resiliency_: Servers are deployed in two Availability Zones using an Auto Scaling group and an Application Load Balancer to enhance resiliency.
+•	High Resiliency: Servers are deployed in two Availability Zones using an Auto Scaling group and an Application Load Balancer to enhance resiliency.

 •	Security Measures: Servers are placed in private subnets to add an extra layer of security.
 Access to the servers is managed through an Application Load Balancer.